 How does the transition to ISO 20022 impact domestic wire transfers?

-- To avoid possible delays, we recommend the following:
+- To avoid possible delays, we recommend that:

 Additional Steps You Can Take to Prepare for ISO 20022